knpuniversity/oauth/knpu/intro.md

 ```

 Exactly *how* you pass the access token in an API request is different between
 Facebook, Twitter, or any other API.
-But it's always there
+But it's always there.

 I *could* just give you my username and password, but a token is much better.
 If I give 10 apps access to my account, each app will have its own token,